JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## C# Script Runner

-The new C# Script runner offers a handy way to automate your service tasks in C#: prepare a build environment, create user profiles, report to messengers, and so on.
+The new C# Script runner offers a handy way to automate your service tasks in C#: prepare a build environment, create OS users, report to messengers, and so on.
 This runner is a good alternative to [PowerShell](powershell.md) and [Kotlin](kotlin-script.md) for users who feel more confident with C#.

 The runner can launch C# scripts across platforms: on Windows, Linux, and macOS.
 It needs .NET 6.0, so the easiest way is to launch it inside a Docker container with preinstalled .NET.
 It also requires installing our [custom C# Interactive shell](https://www.nuget.org/packages/TeamCity.csi/) as an [agent tool](installing-agent-tools.md).
 {product="tc"}